SimonOuellette35/Microstructure/README.md

 To instantiate a Cointegration object, pass a list of Asset objects and a parameter dictionary that contains the following values:
 * 'theta': the strength of mean reversion.
 A value of 0 means no cointegration.
 A strength of 1 means the assets will follow each other to perfection.
 * 'volatility': the strength of the innovations that temporarily drive the prices apart.
 This is the strength of the "pushing" force, while theta represents the strength of the "pulling" force.
+* 'premia': for each asset, the constant mean difference w.r.t. the price level of the first asset (value at index 0 is therefore unused).
+* 'shock_freq': for each asset, how frequent are the shocks, a value between 0 and 1.
+At 0, shocks are disabled.
+At 1, shocks happen at every time step (not recommended).
+* 'shock_duration': for each asset, the strength of persistence of shocks, a value between 0 and 1.
+At 0, shocks immediately revert to the original premium value (i.e. they disappear).
+At 1, the shocks are permanent.
+This value is similar in functionality to the theta in the cointegration relationship.
+* 'shock_mean': for each asset, the average jump in premium when a shock occurs.
+* 'shock_stdev': for each asset, the standard deviation to use when selecting the random jump value for a shock.

 Once an Asset or a Cointegration object *(obj)* has been instantiated, you can use it to generate a number of data points as follows:
 ```